 One-piece or two-piece 350 deg. (zipped together) all leather is required and the zipper must be sewn to the leather.
-Limited perforations and cloth or non-cloth panels are allowed in armpit and at back of the knee.
+Limited perforations and cloth or non-cloth panels are allowed in armpit and at back of the knee if fire resistant (kevlar, nomex or similar), if not fire resistant, then fire resistant underwear is to be worn.
 No single panel can be larger than a total of 12 square inches each.
-Fairing (leather or cloth only) on the back of leathers is allowed in partial streamlined classes only.
+Fairing or hump (leather or cloth only) on the back of leathers is allowed in partial streamlined classes only.